Daksh777/windows10-debloat/Misc Apps/Unlocker/README.md

 The list includes executable or binary program file formats currently running on your systems such as EXE, COM, DLL, and CPL.
 Usually, they are automatically locked by Windows OS.
 The easiest way to resolve this is to click Unlock All which is found in the bottom-most row of this window.
 You can also opt to unlock a single program when you click Unlock or take down the process of the file by clicking Kill Process.

 ---
-http://unlocker.emptyloop.com 's app.
+[emptyloop.com](http://unlocker.emptyloop.com)'s app.
 Last updated on 16 May 2013.
 Latest version: 1.9.2